kiChi-420/kiChi-420/README.md

 - 👋 Hi, I’m @kiChi-420
 - 👀 I’m interested in learning web- and game development
 - 🌱 I’m currently learning HTML, CSS, and JavaScript
-- 📫 How to reach me: through my email (coming soon)
+- 📫 How to reach me: through my email: gomben397@hengersor.hu

 <!---
 kiChi-420/kiChi-420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.